-We face Product Return and Liability Risks, the Risk of Economic Damage Claims and the Risk of Negative Publicity if Our Packages Fail.
+We Face Warranty Claims, Product Return and Liability Risks, the Risk of Economic Damage Claims and the Risk of Negative Publicity if Our Packages Fail.

-Our packages are incorporated into a number of end products, and our business is exposed to product return and liability risks, the risk of economic damage claims and the risk of negative publicity if our packages fail.
+Our packages are incorporated into a number of end products, and our business is exposed to warranty claims, product return and liability risks, the risk of economic damage claims and the risk of negative publicity if our packages fail.

+We receive warranty claims from our customers for quality excursions in our packaging which occurs from time to time in the ordinary course of our business.
+If we were to experience an unusually high incidence of warranty claims, we could incur significant costs and our business could be adversely affected.
 In addition, we are exposed to the product and economic liability risks and the risk of negative publicity affecting our customers.
 Our sales may decline if any of our customers are sued on a product liability claim.
 We also may suffer a decline in sales from the negative publicity associated with such a lawsuit or with adverse public perceptions in general regarding our customers' products.
 Further, if our packages are delivered with impurities or defects, we could incur additional development, repair or replacement costs, suffer other economic losses and our credibility and the market's acceptance of our packages could be harmed.